snokvist/wfb-ng_provisioner/README.md

 - connect.py --backup backup-folder-to-store-backups/

 ## Drone
+- Setup wfb-ng to use/listen channel 165, until the full openipc-bind is implemented by wfb-ng.
 - Copy files from "drone" to drone folder structures.
 Apply chmod +x on /usr/bin files.
 - run provision.sh for initiating the provisioner service to listen for provision commands on 0.0.0.0 port 5555 for 9999s
 - Go and run a provision command on groundstation, info or version are good to start with.